Anger

 The Difference in Slow and Fast

-Lord, thank You for being SLOW to ANGER.
+Lord, thank You for being SLOW TO ANGER.
 We love You and thank You for revealing Yourself to us in the Bible.
 Each of Your character traits encourages us.
 Our souls are at peace knowing You are an ever-present help.

 bible gateway logo